MikkoVihtakari/PlotSvalbard/README.md

 ##
 ## To cite package 'PlotSvalbard' in publications use:
 ##
-##   Mikko Vihtakari (2019).
-PlotSvalbard: PlotSvalbard - Plot
+##   Mikko Vihtakari (2020).
+PlotSvalbard: PlotSvalbard - Plot research
-##   research data from Svalbard on maps.
-R package version 0.8.5.
+##   data from Svalbard on maps.
+R package version 0.9.0.
 ##   https://github.com/MikkoVihtakari/PlotSvalbard
 ##
 ## A BibTeX entry for LaTeX users is